KomodoPlatform/dPoW/doc/bible.md

 The only rule for voting is that any redistribution or sale of VOTE2020 tokens is strictly prohibited.
 Anyone caught selling VOTE2020 tokens will be disqualified from participating in the election.

 It is also strictly prohibited to offer NN revenue shares (mining revenue share) to voters.

+CEX (wallets) are excluded from voting and users are advised to vote only from wallets whose private keys they fully control.
+VOTE2020 token transactions from CEX wallets are not counted.

 Apart from that, community members may vote for any candidates in any region.
 VOTE2020 tokens can be sent in any amount so there is no requirement to cast votes in any set percentages for any number of candidates in any region.